const8ine/propy-challenge/README.md

 ## Running unit tests
 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
 Unit tests run one by one.
-Module unit tests with nested `describe blocks` and imports are added manually to the `src/test.ts` fie.
+Module unit tests with nested `describe` blocks and imports are added manually to the `src/test.ts` fie.

+---

+## Notes

+In `SettingsComponent` I tried to use my experience with PrimeNG.

+Other components are made without dependency.
+I implemented my own UI components in a very simple way just to show how I would do this in a project like this.

+`IconComponent` was meant to use only SVG sprites.
+Then I didn't find any proper SVGs for animals, so I implemented a feature for loading a static image.
+I didn't remove SVG sprite, and used it in one place, because I was sorry to remove this functionality.

 ---